Trial Search Results

 clinical studies that evaluate investigational agents for COVID-19.

-5. Subject has a serious chronic disease (e.g., uncontrolled human immunodeficiency virus
+5. Participant has a serious chronic disease (e.g., uncontrolled human immunodeficiency

-[HIV], cancer requiring chemotherapy within the preceding 6 months, and/or moderate or
+virus [HIV], cancer requiring chemotherapy within the preceding 6 months, and/or

 7. Has liver impairment greater than Child Pugh A.